hereditary-eu/federated-genomic-querying/README.md

-# Beacon SPARQL Web App
+# Beacon-Like SPARQL Web App on HERO-Genomics

 This project demonstrates a simple **PHP + Bootstrap** web application for issuing **Beacon-style SPARQL queries** against a **GraphDB** repository.
 It supports four query types: